Shingo Prize

-The Shingo Prize for Operational Excellence is an award for operational excellence given to organizations worldwide by the Shingo Institute, part of the Jon M. Huntsman School of Business at Utah State University in Logan, Utah.
+The Shingo Prize for Organizational Excellence is an award for organizational excellence given to organizations worldwide by the Shingo Institute, part of the Jon M. Huntsman School of Business at Utah State University in Logan, Utah.
 In order to be selected as a recipient of the Shingo Prize, an organization "challenges" or applies for the award by first submitting an achievement report that provides data about recent business improvements and accomplishments and then undergoing an onsite audit performed by Shingo Institute examiners.
 Organizations are scored relative to how closely their culture matches the ideal as defined by the Shingo Model™.
 Organizations that meet the criteria are awarded the Shingo Prize.
 Other awards include the Shingo Silver Medallion, the Shingo Bronze Medallion, the Research Award, and the Publication Award.

 History of the Shingo Prize

-Beginnings: 1988 – 2000
+Beginnings: 1988–2000

 In 1988, Utah State University conferred an honorary doctorate to Shigeo Shingo, a Japanese industrial engineer and author credited for his contribution to many of the principles, elements, theories, and tools associated with the Toyota Production System.
 That same year, Utah State University established what was then called the North American Shingo Prizes for Excellence in Manufacturing in his honor.

 The Shingo Prize for Excellence in Manufacturing was first only awarded to organizations within the United States.
 By 1994, however, Ford Electronics in Markham, Ontario, became the first Canadian organization to receive the award.
 By 1997, the award was given to the first Mexican organization, Industrias CYDSA Bayer.

-In 2000, BusinessWeek referred to the Shingo Prize as the "Nobel Prize for manufacturing."
+In 2000, BusinessWeek referred to the Shingo Prize as the "Nobel Prize of manufacturing."